Subscribe to our news letter

 Phase 3: The RMN Era (2019-2022)

 Following Amazon's proof of concept, major retailers launched their own retail media networks (RMNs).
 Walmart Connect, Kroger Precision Marketing, and Target Roundel emerged as the most prominent non-Amazon networks.
 Each built on proprietary first-party data from loyalty programs and purchase histories.
-Over 200 named retail media networks now operate across global markets.
+Well over 200 named retail media networks now operate across global markets.
 The RMN era established retail media as a permanent line item in brand media budgets, but it also introduced a new problem: fragmentation.
 For deeper context on the retail media technology trends shaping this transition, see our technology trends analysis.

 Phase 4: Programmatic Infrastructure Arrives (2023-2025)

 As non-Amazon retail media scaled, the industry needed programmatic infrastructure.
 Supply-side platforms (SSPs) and demand-side platforms (DSPs) emerged to enable automated buying across multiple retail media networks.
 According to Koddi, SSP and DSP integration unlocks new demand and removes friction from the retail media buying process, helping retailers attract incremental national brand budgets flowing through agency DSPs (Koddi, 2025).
-This phase also saw the early integration of offsite media -- retailers began activating their first-party data beyond their own properties to reach shoppers on social platforms, the open web, and CTV.
+This phase also saw the early integration of offsite media, as retailers began activating their first-party data beyond their own properties to reach shoppers on social platforms, the open web, and CTV.

 Phase 5: The Operating System Era (2026 and Beyond)